haliconfr/musyrd/README.md

 - The app scans the current user's account and can find other users that have reviewed the same things.
 A percentage similarity of both user's posted reviews shows at the top of main_app.xml

-- Users can delete reviews they've posted using the icon of the bin in the corner of their review's card.
+- Users can delete reviews they've posted using the bin icon in the corner of their review.

-- Reviews that the user has posted includes their star rating, username, review text and the date it was posted.
+- Reviews include the star rating, username of the reviewer, review text and the date it was posted.

-- Tapping the name of the release on review cards loads a page featuring other reviews of the same release, along with an average star rating at the top of the page.
+- Tapping the name of the subject on reviews loads a page featuring other reviews of the same subject, along with an average star rating at the top of the page.

 - Tapping the user's name on review cards loads their profile.